hapax/hapax.github.io/assets/chuzenji.md

 No application of Jarzynski's inequality, however ingenious, can restore the Library of Alexandria; no judicious separation of timescales will raise the dead.
-Loss is loss is loss.
-We rush headlong into the sea of chaos as if our lives depended on it; and perhaps they do.
+Loss is loss is loss, a vacuum we rush headlong into as if our lives depended on it; perhaps they do.

 I head back down to the main street, no plans in mind.
 Life would mess them up anyway as a matter of necessity.